codatio/codat-docs/docs/core-concepts/data-type.md

       <h3>Commerce</h3>
     </div>
     <p>
-      For example, customers and payments.
+      For example, customers and payments from a POS system.
     </p>
     <p>
       <a href="/data-model/accounting/overview">Explore commerce data types →</a>